 As experts in the field of mercury science, BRI researchers were invited by U.S. government officials to participate as a nongovernmental organization (NGO) during the negotiating process of the Convention.
 The meetings of the International Negotiating Committee (INC) that preceded and have continued since the adoption of the Convention include delegates from more than 140 countries and numerous NGOs interested in reducing mercury pollution.
 BRI has participated in five of the first seven INC meetings.

-BRI serves as co-lead of the United Nations Environment Programme’s Mercury Air Transport and Fate Research partnership area.
+BRI serves as co-lead of the UN Environment’s Mercury Air Transport and Fate Research partnership area.
 As a co-lead BRI is assisting with development of a globally coordinated mercury monitoring and observation system.
-In addition, BRI is assisting three UN agencies to implement Minamata Convention Initial Assessment (MIA) activities in many countries, as (1) an Executing Agency with UNIDO, (2) an International Technical Expert with UNDP, and (3) an International Technical Expert with UNEP.
+In addition, BRI is assisting three UN agencies to implement Minamata Convention Initial Assessment (MIA) activities in many countries, as (1) an Executing Agency with UNIDO, (2) an International Technical Expert with UNDP, and (3) an International Technical Expert with UN Environment.
 These MIA activities are designed to assist countries with developing strategies for ratifying and ultimately implementing the Convention.

 BRI's article, Evaluating the effectiveness of the Minamata Convention on Mercury: Principles and recommendations for next steps, was recently published in Science of the Total Environment.